Thank you for volunteering at the Manitoba Robot Games!

 - cash box

-- receipt book, pens, highlighter
+- pens, highlighter

 - participant payment sheet